rshina/YouTube-Data-Harvesting-and-Warehousing/README.md

     Click the 'choose a table' button to get the result in the form of table Next from the multiselect dropdown select the channel(s) whose details you want to migrate to SQL Database

+Required Libraries to Install
+    pip install google-api-python-client, pymongo,  pymysql, pandas,streamlit

+Tools used for
+    Visual Studio Code or jupitor notbook Python 3.11.0 or higher.
+MySQL.
+MongoDB.
+Youtube DATA API process
+   **Extract the particular youtube channel data by using the youtube channel id, with the help of the youtube API developer console.
+   **After the extraction process, takes the required details from the extraction data and transform it into dictionary or JSON format
+   **After the transformation process,Create a connection to the MOGODB server and  JSON format data is stored in the MongoDB database
+   **Create a connection to the MySQL server and access the specified MySQL DataBase by using pymysql library and access tables.
+   **Filter and process the collected data from the tables depending on the given requirements by using SQL queries and transform the processed data into a DataFrame format.
+   **Finally, create a Dashboard by using Streamlit and give dropdown options on the Dashboard to the user and select a question from that menu to analyse the data and show        the output in Dataframe Table
+User Guide
+   ** Enter any channel_id in "Enter a youtube channel id" and click "submit" ,will get all the information about that perticular channel.
+   **Select any query from multiselect option ,will get answer for the query as table **Choose a table(channel,playlist,vedio,comment) ,will get information about selected one as a table

 Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.